Shop Subscribe

 5. “I wish…” writing center

 Create a writing assignment for students to describe their most generous idea or what they would do to help change the world.
-Encouraging students to imagine what is possible through kindness and generosity can emphasize the themes of the season while letting kids stretch their imaginations.
+Encouraging students to imagine what is possible through kindness and generosity can emphasize the holiday season’s themes while letting kids stretch their imaginations.
 Essays or ideas can be shared with the class for further class discussion.

 Tagged With: Holiday Crafts & Activities